vlocityinc/qe-takehome-tests/README.md

 The candidate will be writing Selenium tests against https://www.wikipedia.org/

 ## Verify Featured Languages
-The candidate will write tests to verify the "Featured Languages", such as English, Espanol, etc.  These can be seen in this image.
+The candidate will write tests to verify the **Featured Languages**, such as English, Español, etc.  These can be seen in this image.

 ![Wikipedia Image](images/wikipedia-languages.png)